Zscaler (NASDAQ:ZS) Issues FY 2022 Earnings Guidance

-ZS has been the topic of a number of recent research reports.
-Loop Capital lowered Zscaler from a buy rating to a hold rating and set a $250.00 price objective on the stock. in a research note on Monday, July 26th.
-Canaccord Genuity reissued a buy rating and set a $300.00 price objective (up previously from $250.00) on shares of Zscaler in a research note on Thursday, July 15th.
-Royal Bank of Canada boosted their price objective on Zscaler from $225.00 to $300.00 and gave the stock an outperform rating in a research note on Tuesday.
-BMO Capital Markets upgraded Zscaler from a market perform rating to an outperform rating and lifted their target price for the company from $202.00 to $225.00 in a research report on Wednesday, May 26th.
-Finally, BTIG Research lifted their target price on Zscaler from $240.00 to $253.00 and gave the company a buy rating in a research report on Friday, July 2nd.
-Seven analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $241.84.
+In other news, insider Amit Sinha sold 7,000 shares of the stock in a transaction that occurred on Thursday, September 2nd.
+The shares were sold at an average price of $281.58, for a total value of $1,971,060.00.
+Following the sale, the insider now directly owns 268,318 shares in the company, valued at $75,552,982.44.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Karen Blasing sold 2,000 shares of the stock in a transaction on Monday, September 13th.
+The shares were sold at an average price of $264.67, for a total value of $529,340.00.
+Following the sale, the director now owns 3,763 shares in the company, valued at approximately $995,953.21.
+The disclosure for this sale can be found here.
+In the last three months, insiders sold 77,984 shares of company stock valued at $18,311,603.
+21.40% of the stock is owned by corporate insiders.

-An institutional investor recently raised its position in Zscaler stock.
-Morgan Stanley lifted its position in Zscaler, Inc. (NASDAQ:ZS) by 1.9% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 344,900 shares of the company’s stock after purchasing an additional 6,365 shares during the quarter.
-Morgan Stanley owned approximately 0.25% of Zscaler worth $74,520,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 37.59% of the company’s stock.
+A hedge fund recently raised its stake in Zscaler stock.
+Morgan Stanley boosted its position in Zscaler, Inc. (NASDAQ:ZS) by 1.9% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 344,900 shares of the company’s stock after acquiring an additional 6,365 shares during the quarter.
+Morgan Stanley owned 0.25% of Zscaler worth $74,520,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 43.78% of the company’s stock.

 Zscaler Company Profile